Proper pushforwards on analytic adic spaces: The trace map

-\begin{lemma} Let $f:X\rightarrow Y$ be a regular closed immersion of affinoid adic spaces, of codimension $c$, and let $\fr{n}_{X/Y}$ be the determinant of the normal bundle.
+\begin{lemma} Let $u:X\rightarrow Y$ be a closed immersion of adic spaces, regular of codimension $c$, and let $\fr{n}_{X/Y}$ be the determinant of the normal bundle of $X$ in $Y$.
 Then, for any perfect complex $\mathscr{F}$ of $\mathcal{O}_X$-modules, there is a canonical isomorphism